 When we first got the invite to my husband’s cousin’s wedding in Omaha, Nebraska, where his fiancé is from, my first thought was, “awesome, a new city to visit!”
 My next thought was, “oh wait, the baby is due 6 weeks before then.”
 I was determined to continue traveling even after our son was born, so we committed early on to going to the wedding.
-Fortunately, Will was measuring big so I was induced early (or unfortunately, since he actually WAS big and I needed to have a c-section after almost 20 hours of labor for my 9 lb 7 oz “chunker,” as the nurses called him.)
-I booked a flight on Southwest, knowing I could always change it later, but for some reason that extra week we had with Will made me feel better about the trip.
+Fortunately, our little guy was measuring big so I was induced early (or unfortunately, since he actually WAS big and I needed to have a c-section after almost 20 hours of labor for my 9 lb 7 oz “chunker,” as the nurses called him.)
+I booked a flight on Southwest, knowing I could always change it later, but for some reason that extra week we had with our son made me feel better about the trip.

 The city of Omaha totally surprised me in a good way.
 It wasn’t really on my radar until our cousin’s wife joined the family, and Nebraska probably would have been about #49 on the list of 50 U.S. states for me to visit.
 The people were super nice as you would expect from the midwest, and the area we stayed in (Old Market) had a fun vibe and was very walkable with a bunch of kid friendly restaurants.

 Getting to Omaha, Nebraska

 The thought of flying both ways with a layover and almost 7 hours of travel time was a little terrifying for our first trip.
 Instead, we decided that I would fly out with Will (and my amazing sister-in-law, thank goodness!) and Frank would make the roadtrip both ways for us to drive back with him.
 Since it was our first time traveling that distance with Will, we clearly thought we needed enough stuff to fit a studio apartment, so I was glad to have the car full at the time.
 Will did a great job on the flight, and despite the “before” photo on the left, I think he actually liked it.